-Gentle Parenting has been criticized as being too lenient or being to close to Attachment Parenting, the parenting style from which it was originally derived.
-Although it does seek to distance itself somewhat from its parent philosophy, Gentle Parenting does encourage some of the suggestions of attachment parenting but does not consider these precepts a requirement to engage in Gentle Parenting.
+This style of raising children has been criticized as being too lenient or being to close to attachment parenting, the style from which it was originally derived.
+Although it does seek to distance itself somewhat from attachment to that parenting philosophy, it does encourage some of the suggestions of attachment parenting but does not consider these precepts a requirement to engage in gentle parenting.

-Some people have also criticized Gentle Parenting as teaching parents to relay wooden, canned responses in reaction to children's accomplishments, such as "You look like you're having fun.
+Gentle parenting is sometimes thought of as teaching parents to relay wooden, canned responses in reaction to children's accomplishments, such as "You look like you're having fun.
 Did you enjoy drawing your picture?" instead of offering a simple, "Whoa!
 What a beautiful picture!"
 Opponents suggest that using such awkward-sounding, unnatural phrasing could impede children's ability to effectively and naturally speak to others.

-Proponents of Gentle Parenting suggest that parenting in this way is ideal and that children will grow up more confident, capable creatures as a result of the principles of Gentle Parenting.
-Proponents also suggest that parents and children will more thoroughly enjoy familial relationships when they are cultivated within the framework of Gentle Parenting, as they allow everyone involved to have and express their unique perspectives, ideas, and experiences.
+Proponents of this style suggest that raising a child using gentle parenting is ideal and that children will grow up more confident, capable creatures as a result of the principles of gentle parenting, and everyone will more thoroughly enjoy familial relationships when they are cultivated within this framework, as they allow everyone involved to have and express their unique perspectives, ideas, and experiences.

-The transition to Gentle Parenting can initially be rocky for parents and children both, and families might require some help in beginning the transition.
-A therapist can help families develop new routines and habits while ironing out any familial issues that are keeping old habits in place, or a therapist can help a parent or child work on personal concerns that are impeding progress.
+The transition to gentle parenting can initially be rocky for everyone, and families might require some help in beginning the transition.
+A therapist can help families develop new routines and habits while ironing out any familial issues that are keeping old habits in place, or a therapist can help individuals work on personal concerns that are impeding progress.
 Parenting in any situation is difficult, but implementing an entirely new family philosophy can feel like an insurmountable obstacle at times.
-Enlisting help can make all the difference in the world, and can help your family adopt new ideas and perspectives that support family health and harmony over old, ineffective practices.
+Enlisting help can make all the difference in the world.